vitalif/vitastor/docs/intro/quickstart.en.md

   }
   ```
 - Initialize OSDs:
-  - SSD-only: `vitastor-disk prepare /dev/sdXXX [/dev/sdYYY ...]`.
-You can add
+  - SSD-only or HDD-only: `vitastor-disk prepare /dev/sdXXX [/dev/sdYYY ...]`.
-    `--disable_data_fsync off` to leave disk cache enabled if you use desktop
+    Add `--disable_data_fsync off` to leave disk write cache enabled if you use
-    SSDs without capacitors.
+    desktop SSDs without capacitors.
+Do NOT add `--disable_data_fsync off` if you
+    use HDDs or SSD+HDD.
   - Hybrid, SSD+HDD: `vitastor-disk prepare --hybrid /dev/sdXXX [/dev/sdYYY ...]`.
     Pass all your devices (HDD and SSD) to this script &mdash; it will partition disks and initialize journals on its own.
     This script skips HDDs which are already partitioned so if you want to use non-empty disks for